 Elemental Spirits take the elemental form of the associated power, or in the case of Wild powers they take the form of Treants while Celestial powers are embodied by Celestial beings.
 The relative power of these spirits in these forms is as follows:

-- Tier 1: Elemental Spawn or Treant Sapling or Lesser Celestial Being
+- Tier 1: Elemental Spawn or Treant Sapling or Star Spawn

-- Tier 2-3: Lesser Elemental or Lesser Treant or Greater Celestial Being
+- Tier 2: Lesser Elemental or Lesser Treant or Lesser Celestial Being

 - Tier 6: Prime Elemental or Ancient Treant or Celestial Ancient